This post may contain affiliate links, for more information see DISCLOSURES

 Have you ever been to a beauty school for a cheap haircut?
 Seeking care for your pet at a local veterinary school provides much of the same benefit.
 But, with much more oversight from licensed, experienced vets who supervise these veterinarians in training.
 Since these places are training the next generation, they also have some of the most state-of-the-art medical care.

 Since these future veterinarians are still training, you can often access affordable care for your animal here.
 However, these may only be intended for low-income individuals.
-Its also possible; it may not be any cheaper than your local vet.
+It’s also possible; it may not be any cheaper than your local vet.
 So check prices!

 You can look at the list of accredited veterinary colleges at the American Veterinary Medical Association website.